locustcloud/locustcloud.github.io/README.md

-Welcome to Locust Cloud's documentation.
+## Welcome to Locust Cloud

+Thanks for choosing Locust Cloud as your load test provider!

+This documentation will help you get started with your first load test, whether you are a paying customer or just evaluating Locust Cloud.

 If you have questions or get stuck, feel free to reach out to us on [support@locust.cloud](mailto:support@locust.cloud).

 ## Installation